go-jvm/gojvm/commit-message-pr-style.md

 # Commit Message and Pull Request Style

-This document describes the commit message and Pull Request style applied to all PingCAP repositories.
+This document describes the commit message and Pull Request style applied to all gojvm repositories.
 When you are to commit, be sure to follow the style to write a good commit message, a good Pull Request title and description.

 ## Why a good commit message matters